-Ruth felt pleased that she managed to get Isla to sleep without feeding her by the time these needs would result in Isla's emotional well-being.
-However, Ruth's future goal was the relationship she desired with her daughter:
+Ruth felt pleased that she managed to get Isla to sleep without feeding her by the time she was 3 months; however, continuing to maintain physical contact was important:

 'I actually fed her and then put her down awake, and she did actually go to sleep with me lying next to her.
 She likes me holding her hand, which is really sweet, it's very sweet.
 So, it's, you know, I can't be annoyed with her as she's holding my hand, or she just wants the hand on her cheek.'